giokok-test/simulate-rl/README.md

 the `evader_start.distance_range` and `evader_start.altitude` settings,
 while `evader_start.initial_speed` controls its initial velocity toward the target (within ±15° of the exact bearing).

+The pursuer's starting position is sampled inside a configurable volume.
+`pursuer_start.cone_half_angle` sets the outer limit of the spawn cone below the evader while `pursuer_start.inner_cone_half_angle` specifies an inner cutoff to avoid very steep spawn angles.
+The `sections` dictionary divides the horizontal plane around the evader into four 90° quadrants (`front`, `right`, `back`, `left`) relative to the evader's initial heading.
+Each section can be enabled or disabled to further restrict the spawn volume.
+Combined with the `min_range` and `max_range` distances these options define where the pursuer may appear at the beginning of an episode.
 Both `pursuit_evasion.py` and `train_pursuer.py` load the configuration at runtime, so changes take effect the next time you run the scripts.